 Norway rats, also called common rats or sewer rats, are found throughout the state.
 These large rodents are 7 to 9.5 inches long, with long, hairless tails.
 Outdoors, they can be found in places like fields and farmlands.
 Indoors, they tend to nest in basements or in piles of undisturbed materials.

-House mice are also found throughout Ohio.
+House mice are also found throughout Cincinnati.
 They’re much smaller than rats, at only 2.5 to 3.7 inches long, not including their tails.
 In homes, they often hide in places like wood piles and rafters.

 Red squirrels, gray squirrels, and fox squirrels are some other common rodents you could encounter.
 They’re easily identified by their bushy tails.
 When they move indoors, they can be found in attics.